Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Author Carol Harris
+Featured Author LJ Smith

-Featured Interview With Carol Harris
+Featured Interview With LJ Smith

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?